ray-vinod/MinimalApiEndpoints/README.md

 }
 ```

-> for swaggerGen and cors complete with method channing
+> for swaggerGen and cors complete with method chaining

 ```code
 var builder = WebApplication.CreateBuilder(args);